Mmaz1988/xleplusglue/README.md

 ## Running the system

-The system can be started from the command line by navigating to the _./Docker_ within the repository.
+The system can be started from the command line by navigating to the _./Docker_ folder within the repository.
 There you need to execute the following command:

 ```
 docker compose up --build